anonymous0522/RAAN/README.md

 # RAANet: Range-Aware Attention Network for LiDAR-based 3D Object Detection with Auxiliary Density Level Estimation

-## Anonymous submission

-## Abstract

-3D object detection from LiDAR data for autonomous driving has been making remarkable strides in recent years.
-Among the state-of-the-art methodologies, encoding point clouds into a bird's-eye view (BEV) has been demonstrated to be both effective and efficient.
-Different from perspective views, BEV preserves rich spatial and distance information between objects; and while farther objects of the same type do not appear smaller in the BEV, they contain sparser point cloud features.
-This fact weakens BEV feature extraction using shared-weight convolutional neural networks.
-In order to address this challenge, we propose Range-Aware Attention Network (RAANet), which extracts more powerful BEV features and generates superior 3D object detections.
-The range-aware attention (RAA) convolutions significantly improve feature extraction for near as well as far objects.
-Moreover, we propose a novel auxiliary loss for density estimation to further enhance the detection accuracy of RAANet for occluded objects.
-It is worth to note that our proposed RAA convolution is lightweight and compatible to be integrated into any CNN architecture used for the BEV detection.
-Extensive experiments on the nuScenes dataset demonstrate that our proposed approach outperforms the state-of-the-art methods for LiDAR-based 3D object detection, with real-time inference speed of 16 Hz for the full version and 22 Hz for the lite version.
-The code is publicly available at an anonymous Github repository https://github.com/anonymous0522/RAAN.

 <img src="https://github.com/anonymous0522/RAAN/blob/master/docs/motivation.PNG" width="100%" height="100%">

 ## Installation